FHTW-HWSE/projekt-group14-hospital/README.md

   - They are prioritized (treated before people who arrive independently) (and)
   - Program updates & outputs the prioritization list

-## >> If a patient is registered the program automatically updates the database & Prio list can be printed out in the menu
+## >> If a patient is registered the program automatically updates the database & Prio list can be printed out in the menu  'p'

 <br>